 Those who want to save money on commuting and prefer the computer or cell phone to learn can opt for an online course.
 Many teachers already offer this option, most often with private lessons and rich materials.

-According to the editors of distance learning platform Meta Lecture, demand for online language courses grew by 40% in 2020 and 2021.
-Japanese is part of this increase both for work and hobby reasons.
+According to the editors of the Meta Lecture distance learning platform, the demand for online language courses grew by 401% in 2020 and 2021.
+Japanese is part of this increase for both work-related reasons and as a hobby.

 3. Courses by application

-App courses are the fastest growing way to learn new languages.
-Duolingo, Babbel and memory, for example, offer very comprehensive courses that allow you to master vocabulary and grammar.
-They make learning fun through games, puzzles, quizzes and varied exercise presentations.
+App-based courses are the fastest-growing way to learn new languages.
+Duolingo, Babbel, and Memrise, for example, offer quite comprehensive courses that allow mastering vocabulary and grammar.
+They make learning fun through games, puzzles, tests, and various presentations of exercises.

 Despite being thorough on these specific issues, application-based courses lack conversation.
 Therefore, our recommendation is that they are allied to a traditional model, with a teacher.